Book With Confidence

 Driving in Iceland is a great opportunity to explore at your own pace, but it pays to be prepared.
 The routes can be affected by the changeable Icelandic weather.
 Also, in the more remote areas of the country, you may encounter sharp bends, high winders, blind hills and stray horses or sheep.

 Of course, when you book with Nordic Visitor, we give you all the essentials to make your trip simple and safe.
 Your car rental comes with an additional driver as standard, so you can take rest breaks and enjoy the scenery as a passenger.
-Plus, you’ll have GPS navigation and free in-car Wi-Fi.
+Plus, you’ll have free in-car Wi-Fi.
 And don’t forget your personal tour map, hand-marked by your dedicated travel consultant.

 Before you travel, we recommend you familiarise yourself with our driving guide.
 And during your road trip, keep an eye on weather reports and give yourself plenty of time to get to your destination.
 Remember, you’ll also have a travel consultant available by phone, 24/7, in case you need assistance.